nanomsg/nng/docs/ref/migrate/nng1.md

 a `nng_tls_config` object, and then setting fields on it using the appropriate functions, after which it may be configured on a listener or dialer using the `NNG_OPT_TLS_CONFIG` option.

+Note that TLS configuration is now available in `<nng/nng.h>`, rather than the supplemental header.

 ## Option Functions

 The previously deprecated `nng_pipe_getopt_xxx` family of functions is removed.